IntelLabs/SAR/docs/source/quick_start.rst

 Partition the graph
 ----------------------------------
 Partition the graph using DGL's `partition_graph <https://docs.dgl.ai/en/0.6.x/generated/dgl.distributed.partition.partition_graph.html>`_ function.
 See `here <https://github.com/dmlc/dgl/blob/master/examples/pytorch/graphsage/dist/partition_graph.py>`_ for an example.
 The number of partitions should be the same as the number of training machines/workers that will be used.
 SAR requires consecutive node indices in each partition, and requires that the partition information include the one-hop neighborhoods of all nodes in the partition.
-Setting ``num_hops = 1`` and ``reshuffle = True`` in the call to ``partition_graph`` takes care of these requirements. ``partition_graph`` yields a directory structure with the partition information and a .json file ``graph_name.json``.
+Setting ``num_hops = 1`` in the call to ``partition_graph`` takes care of these requirements. ``partition_graph`` yields a directory structure with the partition information and a .json file ``graph_name.json``.

 An example of partitioning the ogbn-arxiv graph in two parts: ::